 The County currently funds a wide range of public service agencies, many of which have taken steps to improve efficiency.
-The Alliance to End Homelessness in Suburban Cook County (Alliance) is a non-profit organization responsible for planning and coordinating homeless services and housing options for suburban Cook County.
+For example, The Hub in southern Cook County- through its lead agencies Ford Heights Community Service Organization, South Suburban PADS, Together We Cope, and Respond Now- is working to coordinate referrals and services.
+As another example, The Alliance to End Homelessness in Suburban Cook County (Alliance) is a non-profit organization responsible for planning and coordinating homeless services and housing options for suburban Cook County.
 The Alliance has focused on ways to expand the capacity of member organizations, whether through better metrics on the impacts of funded programs or developing computer systems to provide services, like referrals, more efficiently.
 Should we support the efforts of public service providers to operate more efficiently?